Dr Junning Chen

 Extension: (Streatham) 2162

-Dr. Junning Chen is a lecturer in Biomechanics, with primary research interests in investigating pathological soft tissue and cellular biomechanics and developing novel biomaterials for associated orthopaedic and dental applications.
-His research approach is to combine multiscale bio-tissue imaging techniques (e.g. microCT, Confocal Laser Scanning Microscopy, Scanning Electron Microscopy, Synchrotron x-ray Scattering, AFM, etc.) and numerical techniques (e.g. reserve engineering modelling, finite element analysis, scripting, etc.), to explore the effects of mechanical factors on microscopic tissue response and nanoscopic cellular and extracellular matrix responses under healthy, pathological and clinically treated conditions.
+Dr. Junning Chen is a senior lecturer in Biomechanics, with primary research interests in pathological changes of tissue structures and functionality, including osteoarthritis and bone resorption.
+The research programme combines multiscale bio-tissue imaging techniques (e.g. microCT, Confocal Laser Scanning Microscopy, Scanning Electron Microscopy, Synchrotron x-ray Scattering, etc.) and numerical techniques (e.g. reserve engineering modelling, finite element analysis, dynamic modelling, etc.), to explore the effects of mechanical factors on microscopic tissue response and nanoscopic cellular and extracellular matrix responses under healthy, pathological and clinically treated conditions.
 The knowledge gained from this combined ex-vivo and in-silico approaches will be further applied in developing new biomaterial/structure through morphological optimisation, advanced prototyping (CAD-CAM and 3D printing) and in-vivo evaluation.
-Currently, the ongoing projects include 1) microstructural assessment of hip impingement and its biomechanical implications and 2) interface biomechanics at the calvarial sutures in skull.
+Currently, the ongoing projects include

 After graduating with 1st class honours degree and discipline merit in Mechanical Engineering from the University of Sydney in Australia, Junning worked in ResMed Pty Ltd, the world-leading company on non-invasive treatment for sleep apnoea, for a year before starting his PhD in Biomedical Engineering.